Buli (film): Production

 Buli is a directorial debut from Afdlin Shauki.
 Filming took place in Kuala Lumpur and Negeri Sembilan and its budget approximately RM 1.5 million in total.
-Afdlin's daughters, Miasara and Anais portraying as the children of the pilot that portrayed by himself.
+Afdlin's daughters, Miasara and Anais portray the children of the pilot portrayed by himself.

-The film's screenplay was written by Afdlin while pursue scriptwriting course at the National Film School in London, United Kingdom (UK) in 1996.
+The film's screenplay was written by Afdlin while pursuing scriptwriting course at the National Film School in London, United Kingdom (UK) in 1996.
 The film is said to be produced by renowned Malaysian lyricist, Habsah Hassan while the female lead role was once offered to Erra Fazira and Sofia Jane before offered to Nasha Aziz.
 The main role is originally named Roslin, a bank clerk.
 But it was changed to Nordin, a computer software designer.

 Release and reception

 Buli was released on 11 March 2004 to popular success.
 The film managed to gain RM 1.6 million upon its release.
 Suraiya Mohd Nor, reviewing for Berita Harian described the film as a "global phenomenon".